What is HDFS Architecture?

 - It is a process that runs on every slave machine.

 - It writes requests from file systems’ clients and also sends heartbeats.

-Secondary NameNode is a helper node and works simultaneously with primary NameNode.
+Secondary NameNode is a helper node and works simultaneously with the primary NameNode.
 It is not a backup node.
 Further, let’s see the functions of secondary NameNode.
 This is also known as CheckpointNode.

-- It reads the file system and Metadata from RAM of NameNode and then writes it into the hard disk.
+- It reads the file system and Metadata from the RAM of NameNode and then writes it into the hard disk.

 - It also combines the EditLogs with Fslmage from NameNode.

 - Secondary NameNode periodically downloads the EditLogs and pertains to Fslmage.

 Blocks are the smallest in the hard drive where data is stored.
 In HDFS architecture, each file is stored as blocks that are distributed throughout the group.